What is Better, Stainless or Chrome-Moly Steel?

 What Is the Best Number of Grooves?

 Barrel-makers report that, as long as the ratio of lands to grooves is relatively constant, there is no demonstrable difference in accuracy among 3-,4-,5-,6- and 8-groove barrel designs.
 Krieger has told us “There isn’t any advantage to the shooter.
 Assuming the ratio of the surface area is kept the same, the number of grooves should not have any effect.
 Barrel makers use different numbers of grooves for ease of manufacturing and … marketing hype.”
 That said, in our experience, 8-groove barrels are a little slower, and may foul a bit more quickly because there are more edges to cut into the bullet’s jacket and to trap powder residue.
 We see no reason not to specify a 4-groove barrel if that is your preference.
 Moreover, IBS Hunter Champion Al Nyhus and others have had great success with Lilja 3-groove barrels.
 Al believes the 3-groove design cleans up more quickly and yields a bit more velocity.
 Famed gunsmith and wildcatter P.O.
 Ackley believed that, all things considered, a properly-made 3-groove barrel is optimal for most common calibers.
 Ackley believed 3-groove profiles can deliver higher velocities with less fouling and no significant reduction in accuracy.
-In the months ahead, 6mmBR.com plans to do a comparison test of various barrel formats.

 Will Using Moly Bullets Extend Barrel Life?